-Getting ready for Army Special Forces Assessment and Selection (SFAS), the first step to attending the Special Forces Qualification Course, requires commitment and a near life time of preparation.
-I recently spoke to a Special Forces operator and we discussed the top ten things a SF candidate needs to know before they take the SFAS challenge.
+Getting ready for Army Special Forces Assessment and Selection (SFAS), the first step to attending the Special Forces Qualification Course, requires commitment and a near lifetime of preparation.
+I recently spoke to a Special Forces operator, and we discussed the top 10 things a SF candidate needs to know before taking the SFAS challenge.
 He spoke of many different elements you should focus on during your training preparation.
-Here is the Top Ten List:
+Here is the top 10 list:

-You will not only run everywhere you go but you will be running with a back pack and fast.
-Shin splints, knee tendonitis, and foot problems occur in those who do not have a running base of at least 25-30 miles per week.
-Prepare your legs and your lungs by putting in the time — and the miles.
-Run distance and run it fast.
-The runs are not very long, no more than 10-12 miles at the very most, but we moved out.
-My SF buddy mentioned, "One day we took off and I recorded we were running a 6:10/min mile".
-He continued, "I am not sure if this is still the case but if guys want to be successful I would suggest they get out and do some intervals in addition to their longer runs."
+You not only will run everywhere you go, but you will be running quickly with a backpack.
+Shin splints, knee tendinitis and foot problems occur in those who do not have a running base of at least 25-30 miles per week.
+Prepare your legs and lungs by putting in the miles.
+Run long distances and run them fast.
+The runs are no more than 10-12 miles at the very most, but we moved out.
+My SF buddy mentioned, "One day we took off, and I recorded we were running a 6:10/min mile."
+He continued, "I am not sure if this is still the case, but if guys want to be successful, I would suggest they get out and do some intervals in addition to their longer runs."

-Two things will give out on you if you are not prepared — your lungs and your legs.
-Mix in both a lung and leg workout with running and leg PT.
-Run at timed run pace for 1/2 mile — rest with 20 squats and 20 lunges.
-Repeat up to 5-6 times or build up to it over time depending on a logical progression.
-Try a few 1/4 mile lunge walks in your training to prepare for a lunge walk around your training area.
+Two things will give out on you if you are not prepared -- your lungs and legs.
+Mix in a lung and leg workout with running and leg PT.
+Run at a timed pace for a half-mile -- rest with 20 squats and 20 lunges.
+Repeat up to 5-6 times or build up to it over time, depending on a logical progression.
+Try a few quarter-mile lunge walks in your training to prepare for a lunge walk around your training area.

-Carrying around back packs, logs, and performing injured man drills, you need to have a strong back.
-Exercises like dead lift, hang clean, farmer walks, fire man carries, and body drags will prepare your lower back for lifting weight and walking with it.
-Be prepared to stand up all day — not even sit down at all.
-Also see the New Lower Back Plan for a calisthenics based back plan to build upon.
+Carrying backpacks, logs and performing injured man drills require a strong back.
+Dead lifts, hang cleans, farmer walks, fireman carries and body drags will prepare your lower back for lifting weight and walking with it.
+Be prepared to stand up all day; don't even sit down at all.
+Also see the new lower back plan for a calisthenics-based back plan on which to build.

 SFAS is all about time and moving to your points quickly.
 You need to be able to move out when you are in a time crunch or are stuck in a draw.
-To prepare, put 45lbs in your ruck and move 4 miles as fast as you can.
-A good goal is to get 4 miles in under 35 minutes.
-If you can cover that distance during SFAS it's a game changer.
+To prepare, put 45 pounds in your ruck and move four miles as fast as you can.
+A good goal is to get four miles in less than 35 minutes.
+If you can cover that distance during SFAS, it's a game changer.

 6. Shoulder PT

-During SFAS you will have log and rifle PT.
-This isn't everyday but a very extraneous event that gets a lot of guys to quit.
-I would recommend doing a lot of push presses, snatches and light weight military presses to get ready.
+During SFAS, you will have log and rifle PT.
+This isn't every day but a very extraneous event that gets a lot of guys to quit.
+I would recommend doing a lot of push presses, snatches and lightweight military presses to get ready.
 The weight isn't heavy, just very repetitive.
-Learn to work under the log as a team and it helps.
-Especially if you all can do a push-press at the same time.
-Really muscle bounds guys could get the weight up no problem but got smoked really quickly into these events.
+Learn to work under the log as a team, and it helps -- especially if everyone can do a push press at the same time.
+Really muscle-bound guys could get the weight up with no problem but get smoked really quickly in these events.

 Swimming is a passable event in the course.
-Besides being a great non-impact aerobic activity, the survival swim with all your gear on is tough and quite a shock if you have never tried it before.
+Besides being a great non-impact aerobic activity, the survival swim with gear on is tough and quite a shock if you never have tried it.
 You have to be able to swim 50 meters in a pool with boots and a uniform.
 If you are a weak swimmer, get to the pool and do some laps.
-This was one event that snuck in and got a few people because they did not incorporate it into their workout plan.
+This was one event that got a few people, because they did not incorporate it into their workout plan.

-You can be the fastest and the strongest and crush the course physically, BUT if you have an attitude and not a team player, you will not be selected to go to the Q Course.
-Help your classmates when you can and stay in RECEIVE mode when learning a skill from the instructors.
+You can be the fastest and the strongest and crush the course physically, but if you have a poor attitude and are not a team player, you will not be selected to go to the Q Course.
+Help your classmates when you can and stay in receive mode when learning a skill from the instructors.

-The biggest reason I say this is they are now doing mostly crossfit workouts in the course.
-Morning PT incorporates kettle bells, bar bells, pull-ups etc. So if you have a little bit of a crossfit background you will be able to keep up during PT.
-Use CF workouts as a warm-up.
-You still need to put in the time with running, rucking, and more rucking and running.
+The biggest reason I say this is because they are doing mostly CrossFit workouts in the course.
+Morning PT incorporates kettlebells, barbells, pull-ups, etc. So if you have a little bit of a CrossFit background, you can keep up during PT.
+Use CrossFit workouts as a warm-up.
+You still need to put in a lot of time with running and rucking.

-This is a fun new fitness test the Spec Ops World is testing: This is becoming the new SF PT test.
+The upper-body, round-robin prep test consists of seven upper-body exercises, along with a speed and long-distance run.
+It is becoming the new SF PT test.
 My SF buddy mentioned.
 "I just completed my first one a few months ago during my E8 development course.
-It hasn't become a go/nogo event, yet, but it's being heavily considered as the new standard and is already in use by some of the teams."
-CIF companies are already using it as their must pass event.
-As you can see it's a big test and is taken all at once.
-So you have to have some serious chest strength to knock it out and be able to ace a 5 mile timed run.
+It hasn't become a go/no-go event yet, but it's being heavily considered as the new standard and is already in use by some of the teams."
+CIF companies are already using it as their must-pass event.
+As you can see, it's a big test and is taken all at once.
+So you have to have some serious chest strength to knock it out and ace a five-mile timed run.

 Take these recommendations seriously.
-My SF buddies from REFactor Tactical are serious operators and are still operating with the reserve SF units and other NGOs.
+My SF buddies from REFactor Tactical are serious operators and still are operating with the reserve SF units and other non-governmental organizations.
 I'd like to thank them for the recommendations.
-For you future Spec Ops warriors I wish you the best of luck and would like to remind you to keep working hard to prepare for the first step of a career in the Spec Ops world.
+For you future Spec Ops warriors, I wish you the best of luck and would like to remind you to keep working hard to prepare for the first step of a career in the Spec Ops world.